catalystdao/catalyst-documentation/src/content/docs/introduction/how-it-works.md

 ### High-level explanation

 Imagine Alice wants to trade her Apples for Charlie's Citrons.
 Both Alice and Charlie have a certain number of values attached to their produce.
-If Alice has 1 million Apples and only 1 Citron, then 1 Citron is inherently worth more to Alice than 1 Apple, _how else will she get all of their C-vitamins?_
+If Alice has 1000 Apples and only 1 Citron, then 1 Citron is inherently worth more to Alice than 1 Apple, _how else will she get all of her C-vitamins?_

 We imagine that Alice has some value function that she uses to evaluate if she should trade her Apples to Citrons.
 We call that function the marginal price function (of Alice).